yukikongju/AUDL-Dashboard/notes.md

 ## Paper: Understanding Throwing Selection in Ultimate using Social Network Analysis

+- Why? determine if team strategy is player/team based and compare teams
 Ideas:
 - Previous work in other sports: NBA, NFL,
 - The problem: